peng-yunlong/peng-yunlong.github.io/_pages/about.md

 ### Research Interest
  I am broadly interested in socially responsible and sustainable operations with a particular focus on consumer behavior.
 Specifically, my existing and ongoing research spans two areas: 1) disposable packaging waste and food waste, and 2) consumer protection in the presence of digital technology.
 A common theme of my research is to develop analytical models to study the new challenges and trade-offs with the consideration of specific consumer behavior.
 * Social responsibility in operations management
-* Sustainable Operations
+* Sustainable operations
-* Marketing-Operations Interface
+* Marketing-operations interface

 ### Education